Agriculture

 Surface Irrigation

 Water is supplied over and across the field in surface irrigation systems.
 They wet the land using gravity flow and ensure water infiltrates the soil.
-Surface irrigation is further categorised into:
+Surface irrigation is further categorized into:

 • Furrow: The ridge and furrow method of irrigation creates furrows or small channels along the contour of the field.
 Water moves in these furrows and is absorbed by the soil around the root zones of crops.
 Furrow irrigation is best suited for orchards and row crops.
 If it is not done correctly, it may cause soil erosion and uneven water distribution.